rahuloraj/Decentralised-ID-Verification-Sysytem/ReadMe.md

 # 🔐 Decentralised Identity Verification System Using Blockchain

-A simple DApp to register, verify, and retrieve user identity securely using Ethereum blockchain.
+A  DApp to register, verify, and retrieve user identity securely using Ethereum blockchain.

 **Livesite Link**: https://identity-dapp-nehal.netlify.app/
 ---